loopandlearn/news/docs/index.md

 ## A Unified Approach to OS-AID Development

-As a result of last year’s hack, the idea emerged for a workstream focused on collaboration among developers of Open-Source Automated Insulin Delivery Systems (OS-AID) across phone and app boundaries including how each interfaces with Nightscout (NS) and now Nocturne.
+As a result of last year’s hack, the idea emerged for a workstream focused on collaboration among developers of Open-Source Automated Insulin Delivery Systems (OS-AID) across phone and app boundaries including how each interfaces with Nightscout and now Nocturne.

 In late
 January 2026, that idea became a reality when Loop and Learn began